Small-large subgroups of locally compact Abelian Polish groups: Preliminaries and notations

-We state that topological groups $G$ and $H$ are isomorphic, in symbols $G \simeq H$, if there is an algebraic isomorphism, which is also a homeomorphism.
-Under the symbol $\leq$ we mean the subgroup relation, i.e. $H \leq G$ symbols that $H$ is a subgroup of $G$, and $H \vartriangleleft G$ is for normal subgroups .
+We say that the topological groups $G$ and $H$ are isomorphic, in symbols $G \simeq H$, if there is an algebraic isomorphism, which is also a homeomorphism.
+Under the symbol $\leq$ we mean the subgroup relation, i.e. $H \leq G$ symbols that $H$ is a subgroup of $G$, and $H \vartriangleleft G$ is for normal subgroups.
 All topological groups are assumed to be Hausdorff.
-(It is known that for a locally compact Hausdorff topological group $G$, if $C \vartriangleleft G$ is a closed normal subgroup, then $G/C$ is locally compact and Hausdorff.
-Also, if $G$ is Polish then so is $G/C$)

 A topological group $G$ is said to be locally compact if for each $g \in G$, there is a neighborhood $B$ of $g$, which is compact (i.e. each point has an open neighborhood which has compact closure).
+It is known that for a locally compact Hausdorff topological group $G$, if $C \vartriangleleft G$ is a closed normal subgroup, then $G/C$ is locally compact and Hausdorff.
+Also, if $G$ is Polish then so is $G/C$.
 Since in compact Hausdorff spaces the Baire category theorem is true (i.e. no nonempty open set can be covered by countably many nowhere dense sets), it is also true in locally compact Hausdorff spaces.
-A topological space (resp., group) is Polish if it is separable and completely metrizable.
-It is folklore that in Polish spaces Baire category theorem is true.

-For any topological space $X$ , $\mathcal{B}(X)$ denotes the Borel sets, i.e. the $\sigma$-algebra generated by the open sets.
+For any topological space $X$, $\mathcal{B}(X)$ denotes the Borel sets, i.e. the $\sigma$-algebra generated by the open sets.